itweedie/itweedie.github.io/content/flowProxy/250130-bhamug/_index.md

 ### Lets deploy it

-1. Fork it
+1. Access the Repo
-2. Deploy it
+2. Press Deploy
+3. Follow the on screen instructions
-3. Add Environment variables
+4. Add Environment variables

 ```